The first-ever recording standard — the 1942 NAB and its revisions (1949, 1953 NARTB, 1964)

 There were two reasons.

 First, formulating a magnetic tape standard was the top priority.
-After the war, magnetic tape recording was spreading rapidly among broadcasters, and the committee's attention was focused on tape standards.
+After the war, magnetic tape recording was spreading rapidly among broadcasters, and the committee's work was focused on tape.
+A trade-press summary shortly before the convention (late March 1949) characterized the nature of the revision as follows:

 Second, the Columbia LP complicated matters.
 Columbia introduced the LP in June 1948, and its recording characteristics were very similar to the 1942 NAB curve.
 A major change to the disc curve could have created compatibility problems with the newly launched format.